antonis-m/snf-network/docs/routed.rst

 3) Host to VM traffic:

  - Impossible if the VM resides in the host
- - If router is also VMC there is a rule for it: ``ip rule to SUBNET lookup TABLE``
+ - If router is also VMC there is a rule for it: ``ip rule add to SUBNET lookup TABLE``
  - Otherwise there is a route for it: ``ip route add SUBNET dev DEV``

 IPv6